 Electrical activity of the brain

-Any synaptic activity generates a subtle electrical impulse referred to as post-synaptic potential (post = behind).
-Of course, the burst of a single neuron is too tiny to be noticed.
-However, whenever a smaller group of neurons (about 1000 or more) fires in sync, they generate an electrical field which is strong enough to spread through tissue, bone, and skull.
+Any synaptic activity generates a subtle electrical impulse referred to as a postsynaptic potential.
+Of course, the burst of a single neuron is difficult to reliably detect without direct contact with it.
+However, whenever thousands of neurons fire in sync, they generate an electrical field which is strong enough to spread through tissue, bone, and skull.
 Eventually, it can be measured on the head surface.

 What is EEG and how does it work?

-Electroencephalography (encephalon = brain), or EEG, is the physiological method of choice to record all of the electrical activity generated by the brain from electrodes placed on the scalp surface.
+Electroencephalography , or EEG, is the physiological method of choice to record the electrical activity generated by the brain via electrodes placed on the scalp surface.
 For faster application, electrodes are mounted in elastic caps similar to bathing caps, ensuring that the data can be collected from identical scalp positions across all respondents.

-Despite its somewhat daunting name (and pronunciation), grasping the biophysics behind electroencephalography is actually surprisingly simple:
+Despite its somewhat daunting name (and pronunciation), grasping the essentials of electroencephalography is surprisingly simple:

-- measures electrical activity generated by the synchronized activity of thousands of neurons (in voltage)
+- measures electrical activity generated by the synchronized activity of thousands of neurons (in volts)

-- provides excellent time resolution, allowing you to analyze which brain areas are active at a certain time – even at sub-second timescales
+- provides excellent time resolution, allowing you to detect activity within cortical areas -even at sub-second timescales

 Price differences in EEG systems are typically due to the number of electrodes, the quality of the digitization, the quality of the amplifier, and the number of snapshots the device can take per second (this is the sampling rate in Hz).

-EEG is one of the fastest imaging techniques available as it can take thousands of snapshots per second (256 Hz or higher).
-100 years ago the EEG time course was a plot on paper.
-Current systems display the data as continuous flow of voltages on a screen.
+EEG is one of the fastest imaging techniques available as it often has a high sampling rate.
+One hundred years ago the time course of an EEG was plotted on paper.
+Current systems digitally display the data as a continuous flow of voltages on a screen.